Feeling a chill because you’re noticing error code 270 from your Lennox® furnace?

 This shows you that your furnace ignitor can’t activate the flame.
 After five failed tries, the furnace will quit trying to ignite.
 It will then go into Watchguard mode for about an hour for safety reasons.

-When your ignitor isn’t working, it’s safer to count on our NATE-certified technicians.
-They’ve gone through important training, so you can rest easy knowing they’ll find out what’s generating the furnace error and will repair it to your standards.
+When your ignitor stops working, it’s safer to count on our NATE-certified technicians.
+They’ve gone through rigorous training, so you can rest easy knowing they’ll determine what’s generating the furnace error and will repair it to your standards.

 We trust in the quality of our furnace repair in San Antonio so much, we back it with a 100% Satisfaction Guarantee* for a year.

 How a Furnace Ignitor Works

 This part ignites natural gas, which helps warm your house.

 - Furnace ignitor and blower become energized.